ajbh87/portfolio/_posts/svg-manipulation/2017-07-18-preview-svg-manipulation.markdown

     name = "Portfolio Process - Part 1"
     slug = "WOBVdN" %}

-> Note: I added `preserveAspectRatio="none"` to the SVG because SVGs scale proportionally, keeping the same aspect ratio.
+I added `preserveAspectRatio="none"` to the SVG because SVGs scale proportionally, keeping the same aspect ratio.
 This is not really a problem, more like a feature of SVGs but in this case is not what we want to happen.
 We want it to stretch to the same size as its parent `div.home`.
+{: .note}

 Look at points 1, 4, 7, 10 in the mockup and compare them with the Pen.
 This points should be aligned to the end of each corresponding section, and as you can see they are not.
 That's what we'll be working on in this article.